 An ultimate goal of Environmental Product Declarations (EPDs) is comparability of products.
 However, that’s impossible without having a common set of rules to use when calculating and reporting product-specific impacts.
 This is where Product Category Rules (PCRs) come into play.

-PCRs help minimize market confusion by streamlining the procedures by which products are evaluated for their environmental impacts and ensuring globally consistent data collection and analysis.
-EPDs therefore allow for the fair comparison of environmental impacts between similar products.
+PCRs help minimize market confusion by streamlining the procedures by which products are evaluated for their environmental impacts, ensuring globally consistent data collection and analysis and consistent reporting in EPDs.
+Ultimately, EPDs therefore enable a more fair comparison of environmental impacts between similar products.